jcdehart/NEXRAD_qpe_process/README.md

 ### Determine highest quality "surface" measurement

-RadxQpe synthesizes the results of RadxPartRain and RadxBeamBlock to determine the lowest radar beams with less than 25% beam blocking and below an appropriate altitude.
-The precipitation rate determined by RadxParRain is then accepted as the "surface" precipitation rate and the surface rain is returned.
+RadxQpe synthesizes the results of RadxPartRain and RadxBeamBlock to determine the best estimate of the surface precipitation.
+To be considered good data, there must be less than 25% beam blocking, the signal to noise ratio must be strong enough, and the radar volume must lie below an appropriate altitude.
+RadxQpe generates a 2-D horizontal grid of the radar volumes closest to the surface that satisfy the aforementioned conditions.
+The precipitation rate determined by RadxPartRain is then accepted as the "surface" precipitation rate and is returned.